Welcome to The George Inn, Wedmore an ancient Coaching Inn and one of the oldest and most prominent buildings in this large village.

 Children are welcome throughout the hotel, with a play fort in the garden and children’s menu together with the option of smaller portions, where practical, from the main menu.

 Our superb Sunday Lunch is ever popular with a glass of wine or a beer or two, and, having built up a good appetite walking in the fantastic local countryside, presents a splendid way to idle away your Sunday afternoon.
-We welcome dogs and can even feed and water them if required!

 The oldest part of the building is the lower bar which is believed to date from the mid 15th Century.